-The meeting, with Exchequer Secretary James Murray, comes after the NFU’s #StoptheFamilyFarmTax campaign galvanised industry-wide support for calls on the government to rethink its Autumn Budget announcements.
+The meeting with Exchequer Secretary James Murray will take place on Tuesday 18 February and comes after the NFU’s #StoptheFamilyFarmTax campaign galvanised industry-wide support for calls on the government to rethink its Autumn Budget announcements.

 More than 275,000 people have also signed an NFU petition to stop the family farm tax.

-NFU President Tom Bradshaw, who was in Parliament meeting MPs this week and speaking at a farmer rally in Westminster, said: “I welcome the invitation to meet with the Treasury to discuss inheritance tax policy.”
+NFU President Tom Bradshaw, who was in Parliament meeting MPs last week and speaking at a farmer rally in Westminster, said: “I welcome the invitation to meet with the Treasury to discuss inheritance tax policy.

 “Farmers and growers from across all generations have gone to great lengths to explain the devastating impact of changes to APR and BPR.